catherinepollard/futurenhs-platform/infrastructure/README.md

     USERNAME="john"
     ```

-1. Run Terraform Init using the vars file you just created
+1. Run Terraform Init using the vars file you just created.

     ```bash
     terraform init -backend-config=terraform.tfvars
     ```

-1. Create an execution plan
+1. Create an execution plan.

     ```bash
     terraform plan
     ```

-1. Apply changes and execute your plan on the server
+1. Apply changes and execute your plan on the server.

     ```bash
     terraform apply